 Student Discounts are available for $50 off the the tuition fee.
 Must be a full-time student with ID.
 IDs will be checked at the door.
 Please contact firstname.lastname@example.org to apply.

-Your fee (less the $3.95 registration processing fee) will be refunded if we are notified before September 6, 2017, that you need to cancel your registration.
+Your fee will be refunded if we are notified by December 12, 2017, that you need to cancel your registration.

 In the unlikely event that the workshop is canceled, Center for Mindful Self-Compassion is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous fees.